yaal-coop/sheraf/doc/tutorial/attributes.rst

 The **id** of the **Horse** instance will be stored in the **Cowboy** instance.
 Accessing to the horse thus makes a second access to the database.

-Note that :func:`~sheraf.models.base.BaseAttribute.create` can make instances for both models.
+Note that :func:`~sheraf.models.Attribute.create` can make instances for both models.
 The inner model should be passed as a dictionnary matching the attribute names to their values:

 .. code-block:: python